Frequently asked questions (FAQ)

 Why my game runs fine on emulators but doesn't work on a real GBA with a flash cart?

-These patches can break homebrew games, so try to disable some or all of them if you run into any issues.
+Also, some flash carts allow to improve commercial games with patches like saver patch, enable restart, enable real time save, etc. These patches can break homebrew games, so try to disable some or all of them if you run into any issues.

 Why SRAM works on emulators but doesn't work with this old flash cart?